-A thread enters a running state, when the thread scheduler has selected it to run(out of all the threads in a
+A thread enters the running state, when the thread scheduler has selected it to run(out of all the threads in the

 thread pool).
 In this state, a thread starts executing the Run() method and it is alive and kicking.

-From the running state, a thread can enter into waiting/blocked state, runnable or the final dead state.
+From the running state, a thread can enter into not runnable/waiting/blocked state, runnable state, or the final,

 Let's depict these states too through a diagram -